 Bosnia and Herzegovina hasn’t always been high on my list of places to go, however as we were going to Croatia, we decided to go to the beautiful Mostar for a day and night.

 Getting there was easy.
 We caught a bus from Dubrovnik to Mostar which took around 3.5 hours.
-The reason it took longer was because we had to cross the border around 3 times, meaning there was passport control checks at each of those points.
+The reason it took longer was because we had to cross the border around 3 times, meaning there were passport control checks at each of those points.

 Mostar faced travesty around 20 years ago so the city is slowly rebuilding itself.
 You can still see buildings and roads that require construction, however it is still a really beautiful city and a very popular tourist city.
 The city has a mix of European as well as oriental/Middle Eastern influence as it was once ruled by the Ottomans.